What is a postal code and how to use it?

 A postal code is not just a set of digits.
 It helps:

-Deliver correspondence faster: What is the index of the postal service?
-It is that very code that allows your letter to be found faster in the huge flow of correspondence.
+• Deliver correspondence faster: The index helps (postal communication department) what is it?
+It is precisely that code that allows you to find your letter faster in the huge flow of correspondence.

-Avoid confusion: There are many cities and villages with the same names.
-The code helps avoid confusion.
+• Avoid confusion: There are many cities and villages with the same names.
+The index helps avoid confusion.

-Ensure delivery accuracy: When you provide the correct code, you guarantee the accuracy of your package's delivery.
+• Ensure delivery accuracy: When you specify the correct index, you guarantee the accuracy of your package delivery.

 Interesting facts